shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 - 2 point activities: write about what you learned
 - 5 point activities: use what you learned in a current sales opportunity and report your experience to coworkers and me

 Along with each course, I **emailed an updated screenshot of a leaderboard to the pilot teams and their managers**.
 At first I was nervous that it was too scrappy to make a “dumb google spreadsheet” to track and communicate results, but it turned out that it was a cheap and effective way to get the job done.
-Here's an example screenshot with fictional names.
-I regret the too-subtle color contrast.
+Here’s an example screenshot with fictional names. **I regret the too-subtle color contrast.**

 ![Screenshot of a leaderboard one week](leaderboard.png)

 ## It started working...

-On Friday afternoons, I started **overhearing a few sales people cajoling each other "c'mon man, you gotta finish the course so we can win!"**, so my plan seemed to be working :)
+On Friday afternoons, I started **overhearing a few sales people cajoling each other "c’mon man, you gotta finish the course so we can win!"**, so my plan seemed to be working :)

 ## Providing recognition and rewards